 Pregnant women with repaired AP window with no signs of pulmonary arterial hypertension (PAH) pose no significant problems during pregnancy.

-Pregnancy is contraindicated with established Eisenmenger complex like situation as poses risk both to the mother and child.
+Pregnancy is contraindicated with established Eisenmenger complex like situation as it poses risk both to the mother and child.

-Outcome after treatment of AP window
+Outcome of AP window